Three Methods of Assessing Student Performance in Tutoring Sessions

 - Does the student recheck his/her work for errors?

-A think-aloud is similar to an observation except that with this method the student thinks out loud and verbalizes what he/she is doing while performing a task.
-The student should say whatever he or she is looking at, thinking, doing, and feeling while going about the task as the tutor watches and listens.
-The tutor should not interject anything into the process, even if the student is proceeding incorrectly.
+A think-aloud is similar to an observation except that with this method the student thinks out loud.
+That is to say, the student verbalizes what he/she is doing while performing a task.
+Most importantly the tutor should not interject anything into the student performance, even if the student is proceeding incorrectly.

 The think-aloud allows the tutor to: